Graduate studies at UCalgary Law

 Complete the application form from the Faculty of Graduate Studies.

-Applications due for thesis- and course-based LLM applicants for September start.
+Applications due for PhD program, and thesis-based and course-based LLM programs for:

 Scholarships & Fellowships